hapax/hapax.github.io/assets/minimal-networks.md

 Which is shorter?
 See if you can do better than either.

 *Hint.* Measure lengths on the screen with a ruler.
-You may feel like your grandparents, but it works!
+It works!

 ---